m-clark/Miscellaneous-R-Code/ModelFitting/Mixed Models/mixedModelML/mixedModelML.md

 with the second part the added penalty.
 As $\lambda$ approaches infinity, we essentially get straight line fit, while a $\lambda$ of 0 would be the same as an unpenalized fit.

-The Z above represents part of the mixed model Z we had before in the standard mixed model.
-We can represent it as follows:
+The Z in the code above represents part of the mixed model Z we had before in the standard mixed model.
+We can now represent our model as follows:

 $$\mathbf{X}_F\mathbf{\beta}_F + \mathbf{Zg}, \\
 \mathbf{g} \sim \mathcal{N}(\mathbf{0}, \mathbf{I}/\lambda) \\$$

 To incorporate a gamm, i.e. a *generalized additive mixed model*, the X_F above would become part of the 'fixed' effect part of the model, while Z would be part of the random effects, and estimation would proceed normally as for a mixed model.

-Initially we'll just duplicate a standard mixed model using the mgcv package.
+Initially we'll just duplicate a standard mixed model using the mgcv and associated gamm4 package.

 ```r